• Skip to primary navigation

 2. While orzo cooks, prep tomatoes, mozzarella, basil and pine nuts.
 Set aside.

 3. Combine dressing ingredients (except olive oil) in small bowl; slowly whisk in oil to emulsify/thicken.
-OR, toss all ingredients into a lidded jar and shake vigorously (this is the fun method).
+OR, toss all ingredients into a lidded jar and shake vigorously.
 Set aside until ready to use.

 3.5.3251